-But this is an opportunity – learning about business is a great way for designers be more influential when it comes to product decisions.
-Designers work with both tech teams and marketing.
-In product teams designers are usually closer to the tech teams.
+Designers need to learn about business.
+I’ve heard first-hand people say that designers don’t understand business problems and are only focused on aesthetics.
+Understanding business is a great way for designers be more influential when it comes to product decisions.
+Designers work with both tech and marketing teams.
+In product teams designers are usually closer to the developers.
 Because marketing folks are often not co-located it takes more effort to collaborate with them.
 But it makes sense for designers to be closer to marketing and the business side because this is where product decisions are made that directly impact customers and end-users.

 Kernel of good strategy

 In Good Strategy, Bad Strategy Richard Rumelt writes that the kernel of good strategy contains three elements: